 Next, prepare all of the vegetables for the hash.
 Although there is no meat in this southwestern hash with chimichurri eggs and key lime hollandaise, feel free to throw in whatever protein you desire.
 You can also change up the vegetables, adding what’s in season.
 Are asparagus not available?
 Use brussels sprouts.
 Not a fan of fennel?
 Swap it for leeks.
 No potatoes?
 How about sweet potatoes?
 The world is your oyster!

 Cook the potatoes in water until fork tender and then saute them to get it nice and crispy.
 Cook the other vegetables until softened and season with cumin, paprika, oregano, salt, and pepper.

 While the vegetables are cooking, make the key lime hollandaise.
 You can always prepare the sauce the old school way, clarifying butter and slowly whisking it with the key lime juice, egg yolks, and mustard.
 However, there is a much simpler method!
 My chef instructor might yell at me for sharing this technique, but I found much success preparing the sauce with a blender.
-First, pour boiling water in the blender to get it nice and warm.
+First, pour boiling water into the blender to get it nice and warm.
 Let it sit for 5 minutes, then drain the water and wipe the blender dry.
 Add the egg yolks, mustard, and key lime juice.
 Then, turn on the blender and slowly add the coconut oil to emulsify the mixture.
 Even if the sauce sits for 30 minutes, it won’t break.
 Magic.

 Poach some eggs and throw everything together with the vegetables, a generous serving of the key lime hollandaise, and chimichurri.
 Serve this southwestern hash with crusty bread to dip in that sauce and soak up all the goodness.
 This is, without a doubt, my favorite hash.